-It’s the only ticket you need to join our ongoing ukestras or Zookestras.
-One hour and 50 minutes of fun instruction for only $30 to get you started on the ukulele.
+It’s the only ticket you need to join our ongoing ukestras (or Zookestras when called for).
+Two hours of fun instruction for only $30 to get you started on the ukulele.

 Due to the pandemic, we ask that you comply with the participation conditions outlined below.
 The form seeks confirmation that you have read them, so please do.